openstack-archive/dragonflow/doc/source/specs/redis_driver.rst

 Special Notice:
 'Some data' will be coded into json pattern.
-Above example ,subscirber which subscribes the channel'my-first-channel'will receive what is published.
+Above example ,subscriber which subscribes the channel'my-first-channel'will receive what is published.
 More details please refer Publish / Subscribe section of [1]

 Subscribe API
 -------------
-If you want to receive message that you publish,you first should do a subscription,if you do not want to to receive message,you should withdraw subscription.
+If you want to receive message that you publish,you first should do a subscription,if you do not want to receive message,you should withdraw subscription.
 Realization is based on andymccurdy lib.

 Here is a example of subscription process: